 How To Make Vegan Pesto Sauce

 Making dairy free pesto is actually quite simple.
-This pesto recipe includes pine nuts, garlic, nutritional yeast, oil, lemon juice, basil, spinach and miso paste.
-Blending the ingredients all together in a food processor they create a smooth, creamy and thin pasta sauce.
+This pesto pasta includes pine nuts, garlic, nutritional yeast, oil, lemon juice, basil, spinach and miso paste.
+Blending the ingredients all together in a food processor creates a smooth, creamy and thin pasta sauce.

-The vegan basil pesto is naturally gluten free.
+The vegan pesto sauce is naturally gluten free.
 If you aren’t gluten free, you can sub any regular pasta to go with this dish and follow the package’s instructions.
-I used Barilla Gluten Free Fettuccine, as the pasta doesn’t get gooey or stick together.
-Cooking gluten free pasta can sometimes end in tears so Barilla is a brand I like to stick with.
-Or I love the Tru Roots blend of ancient grains.
+I typically use Barilla Gluten Free Spagetti or Chickapea noodles as the pasta doesn’t get gooey or stick together.
+Cooking gluten free pasta can sometimes end in tears so Barilla or Chickapea are brands I like to stick with.
+I also love the Tru Roots blend of ancient grains.
 But this only comes in a penne shape at my local grocery store and I wanted a long noodle for this dish.
-Any type of pasta will work with this recipe, I just prefer a spaghetti or fettuccine noodle to go with the pesto.
+Any type of pasta will work with this dairy free pesto, I just prefer a spaghetti or fettuccine noodle.

-I could truly eat this simple vegan pesto by the spoonful, it’s that magical.
+I could truly eat this simple vegan pesto sauce by the spoonful, it’s that magical.
 It’s loaded with the traditional flavours of pesto with a vegan twist on it.
-This sauce coats the pasta beautifully and complements the roasted broccoli and mushrooms quite nicely.
-But the real bonus of this meal is that it can be made in 20 minutes.
-It’s a great dinner for those workdays or when you are short on time.
-Take a big forkful of this pasta because the comforting taste of the vegan basil pesto will fill your belly with nutrients and love.
+This dairy free pesto coats the pasta beautifully and fragrantly.
+But the real bonus of this meal is that it can be made in 30 minutes.
+This dairy free pesto pasta is a great dinner for those workdays or when you are short on time.
+Take a big forkful of this vegan pasta dish because the comforting taste of the pesto will fill your belly with nutrients and love.

 - 3 heads broccoli (chopped)

 dairy free pesto